CoconutMacaroon/Photos/README.md

 ## Introduction

-Here are the photos I have taken weekly.
+Here are my weekly photos.

-## Pictures

-These are the photos

 ### Week One